ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 In order to remove a tasting note, we need to:

-- DELETE to the `/user-tasting-notes/:id` endoint, where `:id` is the `note.id`.
+- DELETE to the `/user-tasting-notes/:id` endpoint, where `:id` is the `note.id`.
 There is no payload for this.
 - Remove the note from the `notes.value` array.

 **Code Challenge:** your task is to:

+1. Add a `delete()` method to the `client` in the `backend-api.ts` mock file (Axios already supports this, we never had it in our mock because we did not need it yet).
 1. A spot already exists for the the tests.
 Fill that out first.
 1. Add the code to the `remove()` function.